cast-org/clusive/README.md

 ### Do the Initial Database Migrations

-The current configuration (for initial development) uses sqlite3, so no database setup is required.
+The current configuration (for development) uses sqlite3, so no database setup is required.

 * `python manage.py migrate`